-3. A good education and certifications can fetch you multiple job options in the related field.
+3. Good education and certifications can fetch you multiple job options in the related field.
 Similarly, you can expand career graph in medical auditing, compliance and teaching.

 4. As per an AAPC survey, average medical coders earns from $ 18 to $ 30 an hour based on their experience.
 This adds up to some decent earnings every month.